rvhuang/heuristic-suite/AlgorithmForce.Example.EightPuzzle/README.md

     }
 ```

 Square positions on the board are stored in an array of [Point2DInt32](https://github.com/rvhuang/heuristic-suite/blob/master/AlgorithmForce.HeuristicSuite/Point2DInt32.cs) structure, where array index is the square number and index zero is the empty square.
-A board with numbers [2, 8, 3], [1, 6, 4] and [7, (empty), 5] is equivalent to the array in following code snippet:
+An example board with numbers [2, 8, 3], [1, 6, 4] and [7, (empty), 5] is equivalent to the array in following code snippet:

 ```cs